CANDYlaboratory/candylab.github.io/_pages/people.md

 	<div class='text'>
 	<h3>Sean Coursey</h3>
 	<h6><em>Undergraduate Research Assistant</em></h6>
     <p1>Sean is a research assistant for Jingyuan with his research focusing on developing and validating analysis methods for fPET-FDG.
-As an undergraduate student at Northeastern University, he is working towards a Bachelors in Mathematics and Physics with a minor in Behavioral Neuroscience.
+As an undergraduate student at Northeastern University, he is working towards a Bachelor's in Mathematics and Physics with a minor in Behavioral Neuroscience.
 In his free time, Sean helps run Northeastern’s Buddhist Group, Clay Cave (a pottery club), and Ballroom Dance Club.<br>
 	🖇  <a href = "https://www.seancoursey.com/">Personal Website</a>
     &nbsp;&nbsp;&nbsp;
 	📄  <a href= "https://drive.google.com/file/d/1gNcb_G67HjOkPChk0lYX44-ITdEf6wLM/view">CV</a><br>